jaihuni/Team-Cook/DP5 report/main report.md

 After each participant was finished, we asked them what they liked and found confusing about the UI.
 We also asked for advice on improving the interface.

+About feedbacks for UI, we will address it in next part.

 ## Plan for Iteration